 Current Staff and Contractors

-Stacey joined us as our contracted part-time administrator in August 2019, working behind-the-scenes to keep our data base current, our communications timely; and our events easy to navigate.
-We are so grateful to Stacey for the extra hands, and all of you for your financial support that has allowed this small expansion of our team!
+Arielle joined us as a part-time administrator in July 2021, working behind-the-scenes to keep our data base current, our communications timely; and our events easy to navigate.

 Rebecca has served as our bookkeeper since 2016 when we were lucky to get to know her through her other job as the office manager of Interfaith Philadelphia.
 We have heard Rebecca literally cheer aloud when a little flood of donations comes in!
 Her vantage point certainly allows her to see all the ways that your financial contributions keep PA IPL’s work going, and we’re thankful for her enthusiasm and her attention to detail.
 Rebecca and her husband Hector live in Philadelphia with their chihuahua, Mia.